iRacing License Explained – How To Progress in iRacing

 Both the T300 and TX wheelbases are almost identical, creating the same amount of torque and force feedback detail.
 The main difference is in the platform they are compatible with.
 The T300 wheelbase is compatible with PlayStation consoles and the TX wheelbase is compatible with Xbox consoles.
 And both wheelbases are PC compatible.

-There is also a new wheelbase that has just been released by Thrustmaster, the T248.
-This wheelbase is ever so slightly cheaper than the older T300 and TX products but does house some impressive technology.
-This gives us a glimpse as to what the future of Thrustmaster wheels will look like.
+There is also a new Thrustmaster racing wheel that was released in 2022, the T248.
+This racing wheel is ever so slightly cheaper than the older T300 and TX products but does house some impressive technology.

 If you are looking for a budget or entry-level sim racing wheel, then Thrustmaster does have a few options for that.
 Both the TMX and T150 racing wheels sit within this category.
 And much like the T300 and TX racing wheels above, they are almost identical, with each wheel designed to be compatible with a different console.